cohstats/coh3-stats-desktop-app/README.md

 The first execution takes a bit longer as the rust libraries have to be compiled once.
 Any future restarts will be much faster!

-To build the app and an installer run:
+#### To build the app and an installer run:

 ```
 yarn tauri build
 ```

-Running tests:
+The build output can be found in `src-tauri/target/release`.
+The installer can be found in `src-tauri/target/release/bundle/msi`.
+We distribute the app with msi installer, so let's keep that consitent.

+#### Running Rust BE Tests:

 ```
 cargo test --package coh3-stats-desktop-app --lib
 ```

-The build output can be found in `src-tauri/target/release`.
-The installer can be found in `src-tauri/target/release/bundle/msi`.

-Don't forget to run prettier with `yarn fix`.
-Should be covered by husky.

-Running e2e tests:
+#### Running e2e tests:

+Build the app and run

 ```
 yarn test:e2e